anzhi0708/anzhi0708/README.md

 - 🐍 Experienced with the Python ecosystem
 - 🧩 Curious about the Python C API
 - 🦀🧠 Currently self-learning Rust and C++23
+- 📦✈️🗺️ Work experience in **logistics** and travel industries
+- 🎸 Big fan of modern metal music
+- ✈️ 10 years of overseas study experience